-Humanities is the largest Faculty at UCT with over 6000 students and 15 academic departments
+- Humanities is the largest Faculty at UCT with over 7 000 students and 18 academic departments.

-Humanities is the most popular destination for international students visiting UCT and, we are host to vibrant community of Semester Study Abroad students each year.
+- Humanities is the most popular destination for international students visiting UCT and we are host to a vibrant community of Semester Study Abroad students each year.
 This means that Humanities students are exposed to a rich diversity of culture and global perspectives.

-Humanities offers students over 35 academic majors.
-This means greater choice in tailoring your academic experience
+- The Faculty of Humanities offers students over 40 academic majors at the undergraduate level.
+This means greater choice in tailoring your academic experience.

 Interested in applying to Humanities?

-Possess a matriculation exemption (Senior Certificate) or a NSC endorsed for degree studies (NSC); or for a Diploma, school leaving certificate(SL) or NSC endorsed for diploma studies.
+- Possess a matriculation exemption (Senior Certificate) or a NSC endorsed for degree studies (NSC); or for a Diploma, a school leaving certificate) or NSC endorsed for diploma studies.

-Matriculants applying to Humanities must submit at least two sets of school results, which may include your Grade 11, April, June or September school results.
+Matriculants applying to Humanities must submit at least two sets of interim school results, which may include your Grade 11 final results and Grade 12 April, Grade 12 June or Grade 12 September school results.